NishantBansal2003/Cloud-Computing-Assignment---web-app/README.md

 # simple-nodejs-app

-Simple-nodejs-app is a simple web application created using [Node.js](https://github.com/nodejs/node).
-It uses [MediaWiki - Wikipedia's Search API](https://www.mediawiki.org/wiki/API:Opensearch) to search for anything entered by the user and parses the result in a JSON format.
-The infobox of the Wikipedia page is parsed using [wiki-infobox-parser](https://github.com/0x333333/wiki-infobox-parser).
+Simple-nodejs-app is a basic web application created using [Node.js](https://github.com/nodejs/node).
+It utilizes [MediaWiki - Wikipedia's Search API](https://www.mediawiki.org/wiki/API:Opensearch) to search for terms entered by the user and displays a summary of the Wikipedia page.

+The application uses the [request](https://www.npmjs.com/package/request) library to make HTTP requests and [nodemon](https://www.npmjs.com/package/nodemon) for automatic server reloading during development.